 Located on the river Clyde, Glasgow is Scotland's second city, largest sea port and the fifth most visited city in the whole of the UK.
-The city welcomes almost a million visitors annually, drawn to its architecture, museums, galleries and music venues, and by the wonderfully friendly collection of people who make Glasgow their home.
+The city welcomes almost a million visitors annually, who are drawn to its architecture, museums, galleries and music venues, and welcomed by the wonderfully friendly collection of people who make Glasgow their home.

 Culture & History

 Glasgow's architecture is world-famous, and there's a lot to be gained from wandering around and taking in the variety of design influences.
 It's a wonderful mix of old and new, and the combination gives Glasgow's cityscape its unique charm.
 Famous architect and artist Charles Rennie MackIntosh lived for most of his life in the city, designing the Glasgow School of Art (sadly badly damaged following a fire in 2018) and the iconic Lighthouse, among other buildings.